 Words importing the masculine gender only shall include the feminine gender; words importing the singular shall import the plural and vice-versa.

-“the 2006 Act” is the National Health Service Act 2006.
+“the 2006 Act” is the National Health Service Act 2006 (as amended by the 2012 Act).

 “the 2012 Act” is the Health and Social Care Act 2012.